ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 			\vdots & \ddots & \vdots \\
 				\theta_{V,0},&\dots &\theta_{V,s} \\
          \end{bmatrix},\ \theta_{i,j}\ chosen from \  \Theta $$
-         where $\Theta$ is some probability distribution, often $U[0,1]$.
+         where $\Theta$ is some probability distribution, often $U[0,1]$ or $N(0,1)$.
 In the context of Word2Vec, $s$ is the embedding size of the word vectors, chosen beforehand, and $V$ is the number of unique words in the corpus.
 >2.
 Calculate the gradient of the loss function over the entirety of the training data set.
 The parameters, $\theta$, become itself mines the calculated gradient with a learning rate.
 >$$ \theta = \theta - \alpha \nabla_{\theta}L(\theta)$$
 >3.
 Repeat step 2 until some convergence rule is achieved.
 This typically is a set number of iterations or when the gradient becomes sufficiently small.

-The first step in SGD is to choose a starting point for the parameters.
+Stochastic Gradient Descent is almost exactly Gradient Descent, with a small change
 # 2&nbsp;&nbsp;&nbsp;&nbsp;Intro to Doc2Vec

 Word2Vec generates embeddings at a word-level.
 However, this is not useful if one wishes to compare, say, the abstracts of different academic articles.
 For this reason Doc2Vec was introduced by {SOURCE}.
 Doc2Vec generates embeddings for each document, $d_i \in \mathbb{R}^k$.
 What is considered a document is completely up to the researcher.
 In our case we consider each of the case opinions from SCOTUS to be a different document.
 Doc2Vec is almost identical to Word2Vec, with a few modifications.
 In fact, word embeddings are also generated as part of training a Doc2Vec model.